-- disseminate research results through conferences, meetings and other activities;
+- disseminating research results through conferences, meetings and other activities;

-- strengthen graduate and undergraduate education by providing students with training opportunities and access to facilities;
+- strengthening trainee education by providing training opportunities and access to facilities;

-- carry out university and public service programs related to the ORU's research expertise.
+- carrying out university and public service programs related to the ORU's research expertise.

-The designation of an ORU under the aegis of the university will refer only to an organization devoted to a non-profit activity engaging faculty and colleagues in scholarly work related to the mission of the university.
+The designation of an ORU under the aegis of the university will refer only to an organization devoted primarily to activities engaging faculty and colleagues in interdisciplinary research related to the mission of the university.

-In all cases, an ORU is subject to all policies and procedures of the university and may be subject to reporting and auditing requirements.
+In all cases, an ORU is subject to all policies and procedures of the university and the Board of Regents of The University of Texas System and may be subject to reporting and auditing requirements.

-Faculty with an appointment in an ORU may have an academic appointment in one of the schools.
+Faculty with an appointment in an ORU will have an academic appointment in one or more of the schools.

-- Institute: A major unit that coordinates and promotes faculty and student research on a continuing basis over an area so wide that it extends across school or campus boundaries.
+Institute: A major unit that coordinates and promotes faculty, student, and postdoctoral research on a continuing basis over an area so wide that it extends across school or campus boundaries.
 The unit enhances and supports broad-based research efforts.
-The unit may also engage in public service activities stemming from its research program, within the limits of its stated objectives.
-At the university this term is reserved for major organizations such as The Brown Foundation Institute of Molecular Medicine for the Prevention of Human Diseases or The Institute for Health Policy.
-Either the President or his/her designee will have responsibility for institutional oversight of an institute.
+The unit may also engage in public service activities stemming from its research program, within the limits of its stated objectives and its primary mission of facilitating interdisciplinary research.
+The President or designee will have responsibility for institutional oversight of an Institute.

-1. Institutes and University Centers: Institutes and University Centers will be created upon approval of a proposal for establishment by:
+Institutes, university centers, and laboratories designated as ORUs will be created upon approval of a proposal for establishment by: